Cranberry Ricotta Crostini: The Perfect Holiday Appetizer

 The printable recipe is below, but let me talk you through some of the steps.

 DISCLOSURE: I made the cranberry and ricotta crostini for a casual dinner that I hosted last week for some girlfriends.
 As I got into the preparation, I forgot to take all the process pictures for you.
-On Saturday, I recreated the recipe prep to take more pictures for you.
+So I recreated the recipe prep to take more pictures for you.

 I’ll share the equipment you need during the instructions and at the end of the recipe.